 The house and its building date back somewhere between 1770 and 1800.

-It is a one-story log house that has survived remarkably well through the years and will remind you of ancient times with its architecture.
+It is a single-story log house that has survived remarkably through the years and will remind you of ancient times.

 It consists of a loft, a gabled roof, and a chimney.